nikozdev/LibAsist/doc/README.md

 > compiled as an application for testing
 > compiled as a library for linkage
 - gnu/make is the main build system
+> i find it the most verbose and specific build system
+> i can set up anything i need with gnu/make on gnu/linux

 ### link as an executable